 For a more luxury stay, try out Affittacamere Le Terrazze.

-Vernazza, a steep, car-free village covered with cobblestones, is home to quiet hiking trails among the vineyards, the only natural harbour of all the Cinque Terre, and two beaches.
-Vernazza is great for travelers looking to do some hiking and don’t mind staying up late (or remember to bring a good set of ear plugs!) because it can get noisy at night.
+Vernazza, a steep, car-free village on the Ligurian Coast covered with cobblestones, is home to quiet hiking trails among the vineyards, the only natural harbor of all the Cinque Terre, and two beaches.
+Vernazza is great for travelers looking to do some hiking and don’t mind staying up late (or remember to bring a good set of ear plugs!) because it can get noisy at night in high season.

 Where to Stay in Vernazza

 For budget accommodation in Vernazza, consider Hotel Gianni Franzi.

 For a good mid-range option, try out Cadè Ventu Guest Houses.